 This is because your statement will be a part of your insurance claim’s official record and you will be bound to the account you provide.
 Any information you provide an adjuster during your statement can be used against you to downplay the seriousness of your injury or to make it appear you were at fault for the accident.

-Your statement holds an extreme significance to the validity of your claim and your ability to receive full compensation for your suffering.
-This is why you should be fully prepared before providing a statement and have a detailed account of your injuries, personal expenses and treatment costs you incurred during the recovery process.
+Your statement holds extreme significance to the validity of your claim and your ability to receive full compensation for your suffering.
+This is why you should be fully prepared before providing a statement and have a detailed account of your injuries, personal expenses, and treatment costs you incurred during the recovery process.